guahanweb/timelines-genesis/README.md

-# React Boilerplate
+# Timelines: Genealogies

-This repo contains the baseline for setting up a Node.js backend with a React/Redux application bootstrapped in the client.
+This repo is a pet project to use D3 to visually graph biblical genealogies in a timeline.
+Overlapping major events can give a bit more perspective on the state of the world during those times.

+## Visual Timeline

+Using D3, we are generating a customizable SVG with interactions to allow for a lot of flexibility.
+You can see the timeline running on our GitHub Pages for this project.

 ## Basic Usage